-North Broadway is a busy thoroughfare, and each day hundreds of members of the Transylvania community use the crosswalk to get from one side of campus to the other.
+Hundreds of members of the Transylvania University community use a North Broadway crosswalk each day to get from one side of campus to the other.

-- The pedestrian is responsible for being cautious and alert while crossing the street.
+- Pedestrians are responsible for being cautious and alert while crossing the street.

 - Look across all lanes before crossing.
 Even though one vehicle has stopped, never assume the next lane will stop or that a driver sees you just because the lane you are crossing has stopped.
 Often, when one vehicle stops, it blocks the view of the pedestrian for drivers in other lanes.

-- Establish eye contact with the drivers before crossing.
+- Establish eye contact with drivers before crossing.

 - The law does not require motorists to stop for a pedestrian approaching or waiting to enter a crosswalk.